Agravlin/tinytex-lite-env/README.md

         agravlin/tinytex-lite-env:latest
     ```

+    The `-v "$PWD":/home/project` part mounts your current directory into the container, so the container can read and write your files in this directory.
+This is normally safe and convenient.
+If you however want full isolation see [Optional: Extra Isolation](#optional-extra-isolation).

     The first run may take a few minutes to download the image.

 4. Now you can build your files using the environment inside the container.
 You can try the followings: